nitin27may/mean-docker/README.md

     docker-compose -f 'docker-compose.yml' up
   ```
   or just run beow as docker consider default file name 'docker-compose.yml'
   ```
     docker-compose up
   ```
-  It will run fronend and api on `http://localhost:3000` .you can also access mongodb on port 27017
+  It will run fronend and api on `http://localhost:3000`. you can also access mongodb on port 27017
  ##### Using 4 containers (Mongo,api, angular and nginx)
   ```
     git clone https://github.com/nitin27may/mean-docker.git